milipatel1309/holiday-workshop-devfest/03-Connect-ADK-MCP-UI/02-solution/backend/README.md

 The API will be available at `http://localhost:8001`.

+## 📂 Project Structure

+-   `agent.py`: Defines the Agent using the ADK.
+-   `main.py`: Entry point for the FastAPI server.
+-   `mcp_server.py`: The Model Context Protocol (MCP) server for tool execution.

+## 🔧 Troubleshooting

+-   **Google Cloud Auth**: If you see auth errors, try running `gcloud auth application-default login`.
+-   **Port Conflicts**: Ensure port 8001 is free.
+You can change it in the run command if needed.

 ## API Endpoints

 -   `POST /api/chat`: Send a message to the Christmas Tree Agent.